Brokers & Intermediaries

 Nic Anderson at Elm Grove says: “we found that the best brokered opportunities are the ones that don’t make it onto Axial, so we spent a lot of time digging up small or niche brokers to try and uncover deals that have been poorly marketed.”
 You should regularly touch bases with brokers in your CRM to remind them of your search criteria as it develops over time, ramping up in the beginning of your search and tapering down as time goes on.
 With each industry “dive”, you may add up to a dozen new specialized brokers and these contacts can be very valuable in educating yourself.

 Some brokers may respond better to ‘specific’ industries of interest than an overly broad or restrictive set of financial criteria.
-Remember, your goal it to catch their attention and make them see how you could be a great fit for a current or potential client.
+Remember, your goal it to catch their attention and make them see how you could be a great fit for a current or potential client with unique characteristics.
 Even small brokers might have over 2,000 buyers looking for similar ‘financial criteria’ in their database.
-More specifically, as highlighted Searching as a Woman and Searching as a Veteran, brokers respond well to a request to “Only show me women/veteran owned businesses.”
+More specifically, as highlighted Searching as a Woman and Searching as a Veteran, brokers respond well to a request to “Only show me women/veteran owned businesses with $500K to $2M of EBITDA.”

 While face-to-face meetings with a seller are imperative, meeting with these brokers in person is less necessary given your tight search time constraints.
 However, in the early stages of your search, a few visits to some in your area can be a good way to get a sense of how they do their work.
 One searcher reports, “My response rate from brokers when completing the little side bar inquiries on bizbuysell or bizquest was probably less than 50% but I found that if I just pick up the phone and call the broker directly it has been effective.
 If they don’t answer, I leave a voicemail and follow-up with an email getting my broker response rate up to 75%.”